 Who can use the service?

 Distanced Learners can have interlibrary loan materials delivered to their home address.
-For interlibrary loan purposes, the library defines a USF distance learner as a student currently enrolled in distance coursework who attends on-campus less than once a week and has a permanent residence outside Hillsborough County.
+For interlibrary loan purposes, the library defines a USF distance learner as a student currently enrolled in distance coursework who attends on-campus less than once a week.

 Distance learner patrons must agree to return loans so that they are received back at the USF ILL office by the due date issued by the lending library.
 Mail delivery of non USF materials will be restricted to the United States.
 Patrons are responsible for all return postage for loans.